shoeffner/ann3depth/docs/documentation.md

 ```

 Here we use eight different hosts, four as workers and four as ps nodes.
 In the
-following sections we describe how the processs can communicate with each
+following sections we describe how the processes can communicate with each
 other, how we generate the cluster specifications automatically, and how we
 overcome the problem of walltimes, the time after which the SGE kills a running
 process to free resources for other users.